Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-45-we-need-each-other.md

 "Aye, they lost one, that we know of.
 Poor bastard.
 An’ one of them’s wounded."

-"Oh...balls.
+"Oh... balls.
 We were expectin’ a rescue mission but this means a medical mission too, don’t it?"

 "Aye.
 Casevac for one Doctor Holly Chase, a geologist.
 Fortunately, she’s a small lass.
 Bad news is, it’s a gut injury."